Admissions Requirements: BSN Program

+Based on student satisfaction surveys, our students enjoy Arizona College of Nursing for many reasons: convenient schedule, accelerated 3-year program, high-tech facilities, personalized attention, and a solid reputation in our local medical community.
 Our classes start about every eight weeks, six times per year.
 Start your application today and starting nursing school sooner.
 Our admissions advisors are ready for your call.

 Ability-to-Benefit is a program federally governed by the Department of Education.
 It refers to students who have sufficient competency to benefit from post-secondary education but do not have a high school diploma or a certificate of high school equivalency.

-1 The Bachelor of Science in Nursing (BSN) degree program at Arizona College of Nursing is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+1 The Bachelor of Science in Nursing (BSN) degree program at Arizona College of Nursing is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/CCNE).

 2 All Arizona College of Nursing and Arizona College campuses are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a U.S. Department of Education-recognized national accrediting agency.